enchant97/frameworks_and_languages_module/technical_report.md

 }
 ```

-Having an error as a type means that Go's type assertion can be used to check specific errors, this is useful as it allows different errors to be handled differently.
+Having an error as a type means that Go's type assertion can be used to check and handle specific errors, this is useful as it allows specific errors to be handled differently.
 Since all created errors use the error type, handling all/unknown errors is possible; this will ensure that there are less unexpected results.

 - [Go Error Handling](https://go.dev/blog/error-handling-and-go)